brabster/tw-site-hugo/content/posts/2020-12-03-dependency-checking/index.md

 - How do I respond efficiently when multiple repositories are affected by a vulnerability in a common library?
 - How can I be sure I'm actually running scheduled checks across multiple repositories?

 Should you check on every push as well?
-I'd argue there's not much value and some cost of unplanned disruption in doing so, once you have your scheduled builds and response times.
+I'd argue there's no real value and some cost of unplanned disruption in doing so, once you have your scheduled builds and response times.
+If you need to know faster, schedule more frequently.
 I'd advocate for focusing more on an effective response to the vulnerability alerts you get from your scheduled checks.

 ## Breaking Check on Dependency Change